Involutive bordered Floer homology: Computing the mapping class group action

-With notation as in the introduction, the main goal of this section is to prove: \begin{theorem} The action of a mapping class $[\chi]$ on $\HFa(Y)$ is given by the composition of the maps in Formula~\eqref{eq:MCG-act-is}. \end{theorem} \begin{proof} Choose a Heegaard splitting as in Lemma~\ref{lem:preserve-HS}.
+With notation as in the introduction, the main goal of this section is to prove: \begin{theorem} The action of a mapping class $[\chi]$ on $\HFa(Y)$ is given by the composition of the maps in Formula~\eqref{eq:MCG-act-is}. \end{theorem} \begin{proof} The proof is similar to the proof of Theorem~\ref{thm:iota-right}.
+Choose a Heegaard splitting as in Lemma~\ref{lem:preserve-HS}.
 Let $F$ denote the Heegaard surface and $\psi\co F\to F$ the gluing diffeomorphism for the Heegaard splitting.
 Let $\HD_0=(\Sigma_0,\alphas^0,\betas^0,z^0)$ be a bordered Heegaard diagram representing the $0$-framed handlebody and $\HD_1=(\Sigma_1,\alphas^1,\betas^1,z^1)$ a bordered Heegaard diagram representing $(H_g,\phi_0\circ\psi)$, so $\HD_0\cup_\bdy\HD_1$ is a Heegaard diagram for $Y$.
 Here, we view $\Sigma_0$ and $\Sigma_1$ as subsets of $Y$; see Figure~\ref{fig:HeegAndBord}.